Travel to Bristol

 Costs vary, so compare prices and read reviews before booking.

-We have used the following services in the past—they offer a small discount for University of Bristol students.
+We have used the following services in the past.
+They offer a small discount for University of Bristol students.
 Let them know you are a Bristol student if you decide to get a quote for their services:

 Travel within Bristol to your accommodation

-Meet and Greet Service
+Meet and greet service

 Public transport

-You can also get to your accommodation by public transport, which includes buses, trains or taxis (try a local journey planner).
+You can get to your accommodation by public transport, which includes buses, trains or taxis (try a local journey planner).

 Train